thapelo-mokole/thapelo-mokole/README.md

-### Hi there, I'm Thapelo
+### Hi there

-- 👋 Hi, I’m @Thiblosh
+- 👋 Hi, my name is Thapelo
 - 👀 I’m interested in Full Stack Development
-- 🌱 I’m currently learning everything
+- 🌱 I’m currently learning the ELK Stack
 - 💞️ I’m looking to collaborate on Advanced Microservice Architecture
 - 📫 How to reach me thapelomokole@gmail.com
 - 🥅 2024 Goals: Contribute more to Open Source projects